phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 }
 ```

 We use the [`Command::new`] function to create a new [`process::Command`].
-Instead of hardcoding the command name "cargo", we use the [`CARGO` environment variable] that cargo sets when compiling the `disk_image` crate.
+Instead of hardcoding the command name "cargo", we use the [`CARGO` environment variable] that cargo sets when compiling the `bootimage` crate.
 This way, we ensure that we use the exact same cargo version for compiling the `bootloader` crate, which is useful when using non-standard cargo versions, e.g. through rustup's [toolchain override shorthands].
 Since the environment variable is set at compile time, we retrieve its value using the compiler-builtin [`env!`] macro.

 [`Command::new`]: https://doc.rust-lang.org/std/process/struct.Command.html#method.new
 [`CARGO` environment variable]: https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-crates